 If you haven’t already, set up a recurring 1:1 meeting with each of your direct reports to recap what happened last week and what’s coming up next week.
 Ideally, aim to schedule these meetings weekly or biweekly so your employees know they have dedicated time on your calendar.

 1:1 meetings are critical—but without a clear structure and agenda, these meetings can sometimes feel pointless.
-To ensure you and your direct report are getting the most out of your time together, you need a space where you can share meeting agendas and capture action items.
+To host a productive meeting and ensure you and your direct report are getting the most out of your time together, you need a space where you can share meeting agendas and capture action items.

 That’s where a 1:1 meeting template comes in.
 Our template makes it easy for you to set up and track what you and your employee want to discuss today, follow up on any resulting action items, and monitor longer-term career development or professional goals.
 Then, you can duplicate this template to create a dedicated 1:1 space for each direct report.